 "For a side sleeper, make sure to sleep with an extra-firm pillow and strategically position your head so the lower half of your face is literally off the pillow.
 Therefore, the face doesn't flatten out like a pancake," Rouleau suggests.
 Guess it's harder to get wrinkles when your face isn't on the pillow, right?

 Stimulate Collagen Production to Minimize Creases

 "Stimulating more collagen can help minimize these creases," suggests Nazarian.
 "This can be done with micro-needling and various lasers (including Fraxel) and products."
-If you're unfamiliar, micro-needling works to boost collagen production by creating small punctures in your skin.
-These spots serve as entry points for any products you put on your skin after, plus the small holes signal to your body that it needs to boost collagen production to heal them, filling in fine lines.
+If you're unfamiliar, micro-needling works to boost collagen production by creating tiny punctures in your skin.
+These spots serve as entry points for any products you put on your skin after.
+Plus, the small holes signal to your body that it needs to boost collagen production to heal them, filling in fine lines.
 Sounds like a win-win, huh?

 Use a Chemical Peel to Reduce Wrinkles

 If you're having trouble getting used to sleeping differently, chemical peels can act as a buffer to ward off wrinkles.
 "Chemical peels do a wonderful job of resurfacing skin and minimizing the appearance of wrinkles while you get into the habit of changing some of your sleep patterns," says Nazarian.
 "It's never too late to improve your sleeping behavior, especially if it'll benefit your skin."
-Texture Reform from Shani Darden is formulated with 5% retinyl palmitate (a gentle retinoid) to not only stimulate collagen production, but boost cell turnover, improve the look of dark spots, and smooth out uneven texture.
+The Dr. Dennis Gross Extra Strength Alpha Beta Peel is formulated with a blend of glycolic, lactic, and salicylic acid to not only stimulate collagen production, but boost cell turnover, improve the look of dark spots, and smooth out uneven texture.